iStefo/uni/hrm/exam.md

 * Bargaining power of suppliers (*Market of Inputs*)
 * Intensity of competitive rivalry (Advertising expenses, advantage through innovation)

+### Competitive Advantage
+Superiority by an organization when it can provide the same value at a lower price or when it can charge more money for greater value through differentiation.

 ## Management
 * Getting work done through others with a minimum of effort, waste or expense (Efficiency)
 * Effectiveness: accomplish tasks that help fulfull organizational objectives